nicole-a-tesla/captains-log/README.md

 *Extremely* in-progress.

-A way for starfleet officers to track species sightings.
+For starfleet officers to track species sightings.

 Not at all motivated by me starting to forget javascript.